Thunderstorms trigger catastrophic flooding across the middle of the US

 (CNN) — Severe thunderstorms and relentless rain are triggering catastrophic flooding across the middle of the US this weekend, as areas already hit hard by a recent string of storms and tornadoes remain in the path of this current system.

-The storms have killed at least eight people across Tennessee, Missouri, Indiana and Kentucky since Wednesday.
-In Franklin County, Kentucky, a 9-year-old boy identified as Gabriel Andrews was swept away by floodwaters while walking to his school bus stop, police said.
+The storms have killed at least 16 people across Tennessee, Missouri, Indiana, Arkansas and Kentucky since Wednesday.
+In Franklin County, Kentucky, a 9-year-old boy was swept away by floodwaters while walking to his school bus stop, police said.
+And in Little Rock, Arkansas, a 5–year-old was killed at a home battered by severe weather.

-Severe weather threats issued on Tuesday will remain in effect throughout Saturday and possibly Sunday, as more tornadoes could take shape in Arkansas, Louisiana, Texas and the Lower Mississippi Valley where the threats are concentrated.
+There are 41 million people at risk for severe storms Saturday from the Ohio River Valley southwestward to southeast Texas, according to the Storm Prediction Center.

 Saturday is the third consecutive day of level 4 of 4 risk of flooding rain across the Mississippi Valley, including parts of Arkansas, Missouri, Tennessee and Mississippi.
 Residents in these areas will likely see the peak of “life-threatening” flash floods on Saturday afternoon to evening, when rainfall will be at its heaviest.
 The three-day stretch of the highest possible flooding threat is almost unheard-of outside hurricane season.